Infliximab Intravenous for Adults

 Important information

-• All new gastro/rheumatology patients will be commenced on Inflectra (biosimilar).
+• All new gastro/rheumatology patients will be commenced on Remsima (biosimilar).

-• The brand name to be used must be specified by the prescriber, i.e. Remicade or Inflectra
+• The brand name to be used must be specified by the prescriber, i.e. Remsima or Remicade

 • Monitoring requirements - see below

-• In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.
+• In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded in the medical notes

 • Anaphylaxis can be a concern with this drug - ensure adrenaline, corticosteroids, antihistamine and paracetamol are available during administration

-• Before the administration of each dose, the patient should be examined for the presence of infection, and consideration given to delaying treatment should infection be present - see 'Further information' below also.
+• Before the administration of each dose, the patient should be examined for the presence of infection, and consideration given to delaying treatment should severe infection be present

-• Confirm patient does not have a history of current or recent infection, or recent exposure to chicken pox or TB
+• Confirm patient does not have recent exposure to chicken pox or TB

 Available preparations